 What were the positives and negatives of the increasing number of followers as your work became more popular?

 The positives were pretty clear all along: an audience to my work, an added reason to push myself even harder to improve and impress.
 More people following meant more opportunities, more print sales, essentially fueling my career.
-The Negatives kind of Overlap with the positive in

-a way.
+The negatives kind of overlap with the positives, in a way.
 Like I said, knowing people were watching made me want to better myself.
 That was all well and good, but it eventually got to the point where I was creating for my followers instead of myself.
 I was taking photographs that I knew would please them instead of pursuing what I was attracted to and what would satisfy my creative needs.
 Ultimately I managed to take a step back from my work and take a look at what I loved to shoot and what the cost would be if I shot that instead of what I knew people wanted to see.

 Were there any struggles you didn’t anticipate when shooting models and client work?